jross9/Wizard/README.md

 # Wizard
-Source-to-Source, Code, UI, Db, and Code-Generator Tools
+Source-to-Source, UI, Db, and Code-Generator Tools

 I have spent more years and restarted this project more times than I care to admit.
 However, after much contemplation and hesitation, I have finally decided to give it one last try and this time, I am going to make it open-source under the AGPL v3 license.

-I spent the vast majority of time over the years working on this project in C#.
-However on this final version I will be converting it to Python.
-I believe that Python is the most appropriate language and platform for this kind of project.
-I’ll delve into the reasons at a later date in a blog.
+The vast majority of time spent working on this project was in C#.
+However on this final attempt I will doing it in Python.
+I believe that Python is the most appropriate language for this kind of project.

 ## What is it?